gary-crosby/asteroidattack/README.md

 **Asteroid Attack!** is a simple retro-inspired space shooter game where you defend your spaceship from incoming asteroids.

-The game aesthetics were loosely inspired by some of the early video games which had simple, vector-based graphics and a limited colour palette.
+The game aesthetics were loosely inspired by some early video games which had simple, vector-based graphics and a limited colour palette.

 ## Notes